romayengineer/sweethome/base/README.md

-This folder contains the .html files of the scraped pages.
+This folder contains the database